Are you wondering about the energy efficiency of your furnace?

 The big question, however, is “how old is your furnace?”

-There have been multiple technological advances in the heating and cooling industry over the past 20 years, and your old furnace may not be as energy efficient as a new one.
+There have been multiple technological advances in energy efficient furnaces and the heating and cooling industry over the past 20 years, so your old furnace may not be as energy efficient as a new one.

 Even if it adequately heats the home, it may be costing more to run than a new (high efficiency) furnace would cost you.

 Although the overall operations of furnaces haven’t really changed, newer energy efficient furnaces are able to heat your home more efficiently and evenly than older furnaces.

 One reason for this is a technological advance is the ability to blow more air over the heat exchanger.

 Sometimes, older furnaces use electricity to heat the home, whereas natural gas is actually the most efficient and least expensive form of energy for a furnace.

 If you opt for a new gas furnace you could notice a significant difference in cost.

 However, we fully understand that not everyone has access to natural gas.

 A professional HVAC installer can install a gas furnace or electrical furnace that is a much more energy efficient furnace than the older systems that are in many homes throughout St. Paul and the rest of the Twin Cities metro.